Sundance: Sony Pictures Classics Takes ‘Brigsby Bear’ for $5 Million

 In a largely positive review, Variety’s Geoff Berkshire wrote, “the eccentric, heartfelt curio is sure to attract a cult following.”

-There were a number of bidders who were interested in the film, including the Orchard and Netflix, with EOne and Universal International looking at foreign rights.
-The Lonely Island (“Popstar”), Lord Miller (“21 Jump Street”), 3311 Productions (“In a World…”), produced the film with YL Pictures.
+There were a number of bidders who were interested in the film, including the Orchard and Netflix, with eOne and Universal International looking at foreign rights.
+The Lonely Island (“Popstar”), Lord Miller (“21 Jump Street”), and 3311 Productions (“In a World…”) produced the film with YL Pictures.

-Sony Pictures Classics is planning a summer release for the film.
-The indie label has been busy at this year’s Sundance, snapping up the rights to the gay romance “Call Me By Your Name” and the religious drama “Novitiate.”
+Sony Pictures Classics is planning a summer release for the movie.
+The indie label has been busy at this year’s Sundance, snapping up the rights to the gay romance “Call Me by Your Name” and the religious drama “Novitiate.”

 Looks like a reworking of “Frank” starring Michael Fassbender from 2014.